nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_patient_demographics.md

 		</tr>
 		<tr>
 			<td>Educational establishment</td>
-			<td>If the patient is a child, name and address of where the child attends, eg play group, nursery, school.</td>
+			<td>If the patient is a child, name and address of where the child attends, e.g. play group, nursery, school.</td>
 			<td>0 to 1</td>
 			<td>O</td>
 			<td>Text only.</td>